- UCAS Code: B630

 PVG scheme (Protection of Vulnerable Groups)

-Membership scheme funded by the Scottish Government - though this may be subject to change.
+Membership scheme funded by the Scottish Government for Scottish domiciled students - though this may be subject to change.
+Cost: £59 new member, £18 existing member.

 Please note: All fees shown are annual and may be subject to an increase each year.
 Find out more about fees.